 The below EF EPI English proficiency index by English First shows the differences clearly.

-- Games is already the largest mobile app category in emerging Southeast Asia.
-Although mobile game revenues may not be large today, they are growing at a staggering rate.
+- Games are already the largest mobile app category in emerging Southeast Asia and are growing at a staggering rate.

-- Mobile games experienced surprising growth in 2014 in emerging Southeast Asia.
-Game downloads across both stores climbed nearly 50%, with some countries showing game revenue growth of over 100%.
+- Mobile games have experienced surprising growth in Southeast Asia, with some countries showing game revenue growth of over 100%.

 - There are still blue-ocean markets in the region with entertainment-hungry populations ready to consume the next hit game, and ripe opportunities for game distribution platforms.

 - Southeast Asian markets are easier to enter for international publishers than other emerging countries, like Russia or China.